rsdmddd/open-str-lib/README.md

-OSL (Open String Libary) is a reimplementation of one of C's default libaries (strlib).
+# OSL (Open String Libary)

+A reimplementation of one of C's default libaries (strlib).
 It probably isn't more efficient or better then the default, however it has more features and safety.